braze-inc/braze-docs/_docs/_hidden/private_betas/post_user_track_synchronous.md

 ## Rate limit

 We apply a base speed limit of 500 requests per minute to this endpoint for all customers.
-Each `/users/sync/track/` request can contain up to 1 event object, 1 attribute object, or 1 purchase object.
+Each `/users/sync/track/` request can contain up to one event object, one attribute object, or one purchase object.
 Each object (event, attribute, and purchase arrays) can update one user each.

+{% alert note %}
 Reach out to your customer success manager if you need your limit increased.
+{% endalert %}

 ## Request body